Annual Technical Report 2004 on Patent Information Activities submitted by Germany (SCIT/ATR/PI/2004/DE)

 are linked to the clients via a high-speed net on the basis of optical fibres.

-• more than 800 examiner PCs with 2 size A 4 LCD screens each for the display of two complete document pages,
+• more than 800 examiner PCs, including training stations, with 2 size A 4 LCD screens each for the display of two complete document pages,

 • twenty workstations at the public search room of the GPTO,